SaurFort/SFAPI/doc/en.md

 This code indicates that the API key is incorrect, and will not allow you to use the API, or at least this version of it.
 If you are sure the key should work, contact the API administrator.

+### Code 14

+This code indicates an invalid argument for registration.

+- __14A__: Argument `username` is not defined.
+- __14B__: Argument `email` is not defined.
+- __14C__: Argument `password` is not defined.
+- __14D__: Argument `confirmationPassword` is not defined.

+### Code 15

+This code indicates an invalid password for registration.

+- __15A__: Argument `password` is already hashed but the algorithm is not supported by the API.
+(For example, you have used Bcrypt or Argon2i or any other algorithm).
+- __15B__: Argument `password` used the correct algorithm but not the right parameters.
+(For example, you have make an error when you've done the parameters of algorithm).
+- __15C__: Arguments `password` and `confirmationPassword` are not the same.
+(For example, you've used an algorithm that haven't been referenced in not supported algorithms).
+- __15D__: Argument `password` was not hashed correctly by the API.
+Just retry and if the problem persists contact you API administrator.

+### Code 16

+This code indicates that the username or email address is already used on an other account.

+### Code 17

+This code indicates an invalid argument for login.

+- __17A__: Arguments `username` and `email` haven't been defined but you need at least one of both, [refer to login example](#login---example-requests).
+- __17B__: Argument `password` is not defined.

+### Code 18

+This code is a generic code to say that the credentials are not valid but for security the API will never return what in credentials is not valid.

 ### Code 30